From hidden gems to must-see attractions, discover the best things to do in Shanghai with our travel guide.READ MORE

 DESIGN OF LOBBY COLUMNS

 In the world of Chinese contemporary art, Qu Guangci is one of the most prolific sculpture artists.
-His works consist of large figures that wear Mao suits, or even imitate the gestures of classic Western figurative sculptures — teasing the absurdity of society, politics, history and art.
+His works consist of large figures that wear Mao suits or even imitate the gestures of classic Western figurative sculptures — teasing the absurdity of society, politics, history, and art.

 THE MOUNTAIN TOP

 This abstract landscape painting depicts a sea of clouds — a scene one would normally see at the top of a mountain.
-But from the colourful sea emerges the artwork's only sharp detail: A cluster of grass, dancing in the wind.
+But from the colorful sea emerges the artwork's only sharp detail: A cluster of grass, dancing in the wind.

 Crafted by Sui Jianguo, “Discobole” is a uniquely “Chinese” imitation of Discobolus — a Greek sculpture of a man throwing a discus.
 The main difference is that this discus thrower wears an iconic Mao suit.